yonglam/ObserversCenter/README.md

 ### Advantages beyond PLObservers

 1. Decoupling the observed and the observers;
-2. New feature of subscribing on a specify key;
+2. New feature of subscribing on a specified key;
 3. Easier usage.

 ### Usage